shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp2/step4.md

 `source:python` will trigger the associated **python** Integration and Integration Pipeline to be used to collect and process the logs.

-`service:<SERVICE_NAME>` will correlate the logs for each service with APM Service Page and other associated metric and trace data with the `servcice` tag assigned by the `DD_SERVICE` environment variable.
+`service:<SERVICE_NAME>` will correlate the logs for each service with APM Service Page and other associated metric and trace data with the `service` tag assigned by the `DD_SERVICE` environment variable.

 1. Click `docker-compose-no-logs.yml`{{open}}.